 The Yamna contribution in the modern populations of Eastern Europe ranges from 46.8% to 64.9% among Russians to 42.8% in Ukrainians.
 Finland has one of the highest Yamna contributions in all of Europe ranging from 50.4% to 67.8%.
 Both the upper class (buried in huge kurgan graves) and lower class (buried in shallow small graves) Yamnaya Southern Steppe males were overwhelmingly R1b-Z2103, while the minority carried the I2a-L699 haplogroup.

-Haak et al. from 2005 states that haplogroup R1b1a1b (R1b-M269) spread into Europe from the East after 3000 BC.
-Studies that analysed ancient human remains in Ireland and Portugal support the thesis that R1b1a1b (R1b-M269) was introduced in these places along with autosomal DNA from the Eastern European steppes.
-The descendants of R1b-M269 are R1b-L23 (found mostly among Armeninans and in Afanasevo Culture), R1b-L51 ( Bell Beakers ), R1b-M412 (Italics and P-Celtic people), R1b-L151 (Basques, Brittany, Ireland, Spain, Portugal - earlier Q-Celtic people) and R1b-Z2103 (found in Indo-European Albania and Northern Turkey - Hittites)
+Haak et al. study from 2005 states that haplogroup R1b1a1b (R1b-M269) spread into Europe from the East after 3000 BC.
+Studies that analysed ancient human remains in Ireland and Portugal support the thesis that R1b1a1b (R1b-M269) was introduced in these places along with autosomal DNA from the Eastern European Steppes.
+The descendants of R1b-M269 are: R1b-L23 (found mostly among Armenians and in Afanasevo Culture), R1b-L51 (Bell Beakers), R1b-M412 (Italics and P-Celtic people), R1b-L151 (Basques, Brittany, Ireland, Spain, Portugal - earlier Q-Celtic people) and R1b-Z2103 (found in Indo-European Albania and Northern Turkey - Hittites).

-The ancient DNA study challenges the idea that as the Yamna moved East around 3000 BC, they brought Indo-European languages with them deep into Asia.
+The ancient DNA study challenges the idea that as the Yamna moved East around 3000 BC (to Afanasievo), they brought Indo-European languages with them deep into India and Persia.
 That argument is based on the presence of Western Eurasian ancestry in South Asian populations.
-However, the new genetic analysis reveals that the West Eurasian ancestry comes from a later migration of people into South Asia around 2000 BC to 1000 BC.
+However, the new genetic analysis reveals that the West Eurasian ancestry comes from a later migration of people into India and Persia around 2000 BC to 1000 BC (from Andronovo Culture).

-The explanation of this phenomenon is that the Yamna was the direct source for only the Afanasievo Culture (Tocharians) but it reached the Andronovo and Sintashta cultures and later on the BMAC only when it first moved west to become the CORDED WARE Culture near the Carpathian Mountains and then later on moved to the Fatyanovo-Balanovo Culture (ancestral to Indo-Aryans and Tarim Mummies).
+The explanation of this phenomenon is that the Southern Yamna was a direct source for only the Afanasievo Culture (Tocharians).
+The Yamna related people living in the Northern Forest-Steppe region reached the Fatyanovo-Balanovo, then Sintashta then Andronovo, and finally BMAC, only after their initial expansion towards West, where they formed the CORDED WARE Culture near the Carpathian Mountains and bred the DOM2 type horses.
+From this area they moved towards the territory of Lithuania, Latvia, Belarus and then moved to the Fatyanovo-Balanovo Culture (ancestral to Indo-Aryans and Tarim Mummies with R1a-Z93).

 Gallery Of Artifacts